johnfreier/whatcanjamieeat/recipes/hard_boiled_eggs.md

 foods: eggs
 ---

-An easy recipe that takes about 20-25 mins to cook.
+An easy recipe that takes about 20-25 minutes to cook.

 Good with salt and pepper.